sungiant/sdf/README.md

 ### Ambient Occlusion

-This demo implements a rough approximation for ambient occlusion.
-For each pixel corresponding to a point `p` on a surface ray march (fixed size steps) a small distance from `p` along the surface normal at `p`.
-Keep track of the minimum ratio of depth over distance traveled and use this as the AO value.
+This demo implements a simple approximation for ambient occlusion.
+For each pixel corresponding to a point `p` on a surface the algorithm asks the question "how far is it to the nearest neighboring surface".
+The particulars of the algorithm used in the demo are described [here](http://bentonian.com/Lectures/FGraphics1819/7.%20Global%20Illumination.pdf) on (page 13).

 | Ambient Occlusion |
 |:---:|
 |<img src="/renders/render-09-ambient-occlusion.png" width="320" height="180" />|

-Here's the code:
+Essentially by ray marching (i.e. fixed size steps) a small distance from `p` along the surface normal at `p` and keeping track of the cone ratio we can produce a nice approximation of ambient occlusion:

 ```scala
 (0 until input.depthPass.input.h * input.depthPass.input.w).map { i =>